mvdh7/PyCO2SYS/docs/v1_to_v2.md

+!!! danger "PyCO2SYS v2 beta"

+    These are the docs for the beta release of PyCO2SYS v2!

+    If you're here to test it, then thank you! and please report any issues via [the GitHub repo](https://github.com/mvdh7/PyCO2SYS/issues).

+    **These instructions will not work for the current version 1.8** that can be installed through `pip` and `conda` - please see [PyCO2SYS.readthedocs.io](https://pyco2sys.readthedocs.io/en/latest/) for documentation for the latest stable release.

 # Switching from v1 to v2

 This explanation is designed as a detailed overview of differences for those who are already familiar with using PyCO2SYS with the `pyco2.sys` syntax from v1.
 New or casual users may find the [general instructions for v2](detail.md) more helpful.